nicolas1998v/KivaCapstoneProject/README.md

  ## [Part 3: Modelling](https://github.com/nicolas1998v/KivaCapstoneProject/blob/main/Modelling.ipynb)

 - Detail your model.

-Due to the severe class imablance, I tried 2 methods to try and cope with this balance:
+Due to the severe class imbalance, I tried 2 methods to try and cope with this challenge:

 1. Cost-Sensitive Methods.
 Used Grid-Search to tune the 'class_weight' parameter in order to give more importance to the minority class.